smldlyst/Profile/README.md

 ### Introduce
 #### Hello.
 I majored in statistics and worked as an AI engineer.
-Currently, I am studying the development of webs and apps related to finance.
+Currently, I am studying the algorithm.

 ------------
 <div align = center>